-With online shopping, just like with physical retail, many consumers visit the store to do window shopping, compare prices or explore options.
+With online shopping, just like physical, many consumers visit the store to do window shopping, compare prices or explore options.
 Consumers shop around and because of this there will always be some shoppers abandoning.
 These reasons for leaving the online store are almost inevitable.
-The difference between online shopping and offline shopping, however, is that when shopping offline, the phenomenon of cart abandonment doesn’t occur specifically at the checkout.
+The difference between online- and offline shopping, however, is that when shopping offline, the phenomenon of cart abandonment doesn’t occur specifically at the checkout.
 This is mainly because of extra factors, such as delivery and creating an account, do not apply.

-In order to identify the most frequently mentioned reasons for abandonment during checkout, we combined the results from our own research and from Baymard’s research.
+In this blog, we have identified the most frequently mentioned reasons for abandonment during checkout.
+In order to identify, we combined the results from our own research and from Baymard’s research.
 Our research focuses on European consumers and Baymard’s research on American consumers.
 Below you will find 5 of the most cited reasons for cart abandonment during checkout, with associated solutions.

 In many cases, potential buyers decided to leave the checkout before they had made a purchase because the delivery costs were too high, or the delivery time was too long.
 Because consumers nowadays have a choice of a huge number of different online stores, they are becoming increasingly demanding.
 They tend to expect fast and cheap delivery.
 If, in their eyes, an online store takes too long to deliver the product or charges a high fee for it, they go to another provider without hesitation.

 The solution for this is: be upfront and transparent.
 Customers are looking for clear and obvious information when it comes to the cost and time of deliveries and returns.
 It often happens that online shoppers had already placed the products in the shopping cart.
 During the checkout, they saw that additional costs were added to the price or that delivery would take too long.
 Etailers can respond to this by clarifying costs and times before the consumer reaches the checkout.
 By clearly indicating what the total price and delivery time will be before the checkout, consumers will do not face any surprises.